Lou Blonger: Incarceration and death

 What leniency have you shown to others?
 What God have you worshiped except the Almighty Dollar?

 When you stole Preacher Menagh's trust funds, did you hesitate?
 When, overwhelmed with shame, he committed suicide, did you give any aid to his family?
 When you took the life earnings of old man Donovan of New Orleans, and reduced him from comfort to penury, what did you do to ease the last months of his life?

 You have been a criminal from the time of your youth.
 You have been the fixer of the town.
 You have prostituted justice.
 You have bribed judges and jurors, state, city, and police officials.
 You have ruined hundreds of men.
 With that record, tell me why a death sentence is not your due?

 Blonger was driven in a special car to the Colorado State Penitentiary on October 18, 1923, and died there on April 20, 1924, succumbing to organ failure.
 His funeral, held at Denver's Cathedral of the Immaculate Conception, was attended by hundreds of people from all walks of life.
 Despite his wishes to be buried at Mount Olivet Cemetery, his wife directed that he be interred at Fairmount Cemetery instead.

 Family

 Lou Blonger married twice.
-In 1882 or 1884 in San Francisco, he married Emma Loring, about whom nothing is known.
+In 1882 (or 1884) in San Francisco, he married Emma Kate Loring.
 Blonger received an uncontested divorce in 1889 on the grounds of desertion and quickly married 30-year-old Cora "Nola" Lyons (née Morehouse), who was said in younger days to have been a "successful variety actress."
 Blonger had no children.
 Upon Nola's death the remainder of Blonger's estate, including his interest in the Forest Queen Mine, passed to her fourth husband, William J. MacAuley.